 In comparison, a brewed coffee is just coffee grounds and hot water - so there's basically no calories at all.

 You can lower the calories in a cappuccino by switching to a skimmed milk or dairy free milk, but if you're trying to reduce your calorie intake you're better with a brewed coffee.

 Just be careful what you add into your regular coffee, because even small additions can contain a fair few calories.

 What Is A Cappuccino?
 (Overview & How They’re Made)

-Different variants include over ice, a ‘wet’ cappuccino with less foam, or ‘dry’ with more foam.
+Different variants include over ice, a ‘wet’ cappuccino with less milk foam, or ‘dry’ with more foam.
 A cappuccino is exclusively a morning drink in Italy – because of the milk’s fat content, it’s considered too heavy for the evening.
 They tend to drink espressos later in the day for energy boosts.

 For those who like strong coffee but with a softer and smoother taste, the cappuccino is an excellent choice.

 What Is Coffee?
 (Overview & How Is It Made?)

-Coffee has been linked to originating in Ethiopia by a goat herder.
-He noticed that his goats were more alert and active when they ate coffee cherries and so used them to make a brewed drink.
+Traditional coffee has been linked to originating in Ethiopia by a goat herder.
+He noticed that his goats were more alert and active when they ate cherries from the coffea plant, and so used them to make a brewed drink.